On emergent conformal symmetry near the photon ring: Novel construction of

-where $\d x=x-\hat{x}_+$.
-In the warped $AdS_3$ spacetime, the last two conditions requirs $|m| \gg 1$.
+where $\d x=x-\hat{x}_+$ describing the deviation from the bound photon orbit.
+In the warped AdS$_3$ spacetime, the last two conditions indicate the eikonal condition $|m| \gg 1$.
 Note that in the near-ring region, the eikonal limit holds only if $ |\hat{\omega}_R| \delta x^2 \gg 1$, which is the requirement that in this small region, the wavefront is still rapidly changing \cite{Schutz:1985km}.
 In this case, the eikonal QNMs in Eq.~\eqref{eikonal} become